patoshii/php-pastebin/README.md

 # php-pastebin

+A self hosted pastebin.

-- Simple captcha
+- Simple captcha security
-- 200 days retention and Limits added
+- 200 days retention of files and Limits added